PeterChoi-SAD/ssd-ios-6day/class3.md

     * Your Notes (as a String Optional)
 * A root view controller that manages a listing (table) of your books.
 You can hard code the book data (for now until we learn more about persistent storage).
 * A detail view controller that manages a detail view of each book.
 The detail view should show the book cover image, title, isbn, author, your rating and your notes.
+* Auto layout is not required for this assignment.